cau-se/ARCHES-PiCar-X/docs/digitaltwins/ds.md

 ![Digital Shadow](../assets/images/picarx-ds.png "Setup of the Digital Shadow")

 A short [code inspection of the *Drive Monitor* skill](https://github.com/cau-se/ARCHES-PiCar-X/blob/main/PiCar-X/ros/skills/ackermann_drive/nodes/ackermann_monitor_ds.py) shows a problem with this approach.
 The code to move the PiCar-X in the GAZEBO simulation is more or less doubled.
 We took most parts from the emulators and adjusted them a little bit.
 Furthermore, we set a wrong joint velocity factor on purpose, which causes the PiCar-X in the simulation to drive slower than in reality.
 This can be quite a common bug, if you have to modify a value on several locations.
-Forgetting one on the digital twin, could lead to a complety wrong impression of the behavior of the real system.
+Forgetting one on the digital twin, could lead to a completely wrong impression of the behavior of the real system.

 [Test this part using docker compose]({{ site.baseurl }}{% link explore/ptds.md %}) or continue reading with [digital twin]({{ site.baseurl }}{% link digitaltwins/dt.md %}).

-# Futher References
+# Further References
 >[3] Kritzinger, W., Karner, M., Traar, G., Henjes, J., & Sihn, W. (2018).
 Digital Twin in manufacturing: A categorical literature review and classification.
 Ifac-PapersOnline, 51(11), 1016-1022. [https://doi.org/10.1016/j.ifacol.2018.08.474](https://doi.org/10.1016/j.ifacol.2018.08.474)

 >[4] M. Heithoff, A. Hellwig, J. Michael, and B. Rumpe.
 Digital Twins for Sustainable Software Systems.
 In 2023 IEEE/ACM 7th International Workshop on Green And Sustainable Software (GREENS).
 IEEE, May 2023. [https://doi.org/10.1109/greens59328.2023](https://doi.org/10.1109/greens59328.2023)